Zonnev/elementaryos-firefox-theme/readme.md

 # An elementary os theme for Firefox
-In this version, all buttons are moved to the right (windows layout)
+In this version, all buttons are moved to the right (windows layout or ubuntu layout) tested in dark mode too.
 <img src="firefox layout windows.png"/>

 ## Credits